Where academic and spiritual growth go hand in hand

 Our mission is to nurture and assist children as they develop confidence and prepare for life!

 At Peaceful Pathways Montessori Academy, we place equal value on the development of character and the acquisition of academic knowledge.
 We help students achieve their academic potential while instilling qualities of respect, responsibility and resourcefulness.
-Our unparalleled student-teacher relationships are at the heart of our success in achieving these goals.
+Our unparalleled student-teacher relationships are at the heart of our success in achieving these goals at our Montessori school serving Yorkville and nearby areas.

 We bring real world experience into the classroom to foster independence, perseverance and collaboration.
-We inspire and prepare students to think and do for themselves, serve others, discover their own path to success, and learn the value of contributing to their community as they transition from children, to adolescents, to adults.
+We inspire and prepare students to think and do for themselves, serve others, discover their own path to success, and learn the value of contributing to their community as they transition from children, to adolescents, to adults in our authentic Montessori programs.

 Why do so many families choose Peaceful Pathways Montessori?